pierre-rouleau/usrhome/readme.rst

                                 won't proceed when they detect running
                                 background jobs to prevent running into this problem.

+USRHOME_ORIGINAL_PATH           Set to the value of PATH before USRHOME adds to it.
+                                You can restore that value with the ``usrhome-switch-path`` command if necessary
+                                for testing purposes.
 =============================== =================================================

 When USRHOME Z Shell startup logic executes, USRHOME sets these other